martin-brennan/writing.martin-brennan.com/_notes/the_king.md

 ---
 title: The King
 tags: [character]
-stories: [the_thaw, the_king]
+stories: [the_thaw]
 ---

-The King, formerly known as Carson Wells, is the leader of a pirate band operating out of the Memphis area along the Mississipi river.
-Carson and his men arrive at [[the_island|The Island]] on December 5th, 2003 and subjucate the colonists living there, including [[Sarah Hayes]].
+The King, formerly known as Carson Cash, is the leader of a pirate band operating out of the Memphis area along the Mississippi river.
+Carson and his men arrive at [[the_island|The Island]] on December 5th, 2003 and subjugate the colonists living there, including [[Sarah Hayes]].
 They had been watching the Island and planning the invasion for some time beforehand.

 The King was born in a small town outside Memphis in 1973, and was raised by a strict, abusive, Elvis-loving father Mason and his timid wife Dot.
 Carson ran away from home at 16 after an incident with his school principal and a misplaced rock throw, and soon fell in with a low-rate punk band called The Rags in Memphis.
 After severely beating a concert promoter, Johnny Dunn, for refusing to pay his band, Carson was sentenced to five years in prison, with parole in three for good behavior.